grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Ten minutes later she got the control room's attention again.
 "Captain Percy, they are definitely gaining on us, but very slowly."

 "Fuck."
 Percy said to Hemi.
-"They must be running at their maximum underwater speed as well, and it sounds like it's a fuckin' hair faster than ours --- un-fuckin'-believable with that ram on the front.
-How far to the end of the shelf Hemi?"
+"They must be running at their maximum underwater speed as well, and it sounds like it's a fuckin' hair faster than ours --- un-fuckin'-believable with that ram on the bow.
+How far to the shelf edge Hemi?"

 Hemi shrugged.
 "10, 20 minutes maybe?"